 The potential losses can include real loss of social status, relatives and friends, jobs, money and church/religion or community.
 Each loss has its own process and consequence.
 Some men pay higher prices to be who they really are and to live in integrity.
 For the vast majority, the journey is worth the price, and they become much better human beings and happier people.
 But it is crucial that the stages of grief be felt and expressed in whatever way is appropriate for each individual.

 - Physical expression of feelings

-With every loss there is a gain.
-In this case, gains include a truer sense of self, rightness with being in the world, and most importantly, learning who really loves us for who we are, not who they thought we were or who they wanted us to be.
+With every loss, there is a gain.
+In this case, the gains include a truer sense of self, a sense of rightness with being in the world, and most importantly, learning who really loves us for who we are, not who they thought we were or who they wanted us to be.
 So, be sure to celebrate the gains.
 It is like graduating.
 We should always take time to celebrate the good that comes, just as we need to acknowledge the losses.

-Several times, I have mentioned the importance of being alone.
-At the end of any relationship, and especially the end of a long term one, it is imperative that time be taken to re-discover you.
-To be in any relationship requires that a certain amount of reorganization of an individual to be part of a couple.
-When the relationship ends though divorce, death, or separation, it is necessary to take a new inventory to see who you are now, because the person who existed before the relationship does not exist anymore.
+There are moments, days, months, and even years when we much spent time alone.
+At the end of any relationship, and especially the end of a long-term one, it is imperative that time be taken to re-discover you.
+To be in any new relationship requires that a certain amount of reorganization of an individual take place, in order to be part of a couple.
+When the relationship ends though divorce, death, or separation, it is necessary to take a new inventory to see who you are now, because the person who existed before the relationship is no longer there.
 You have changed.
-You have much more life experience and you have seen the world through a different set of experiences.
-This is time to figure out who you have become so that when you are ready to couple again, you will know who you are bringing to this new relationship.
+You have more life experience, and you now see the world through a different set of experiences.
+This is the time to figure out who you have become, so that when you are ready to be in a couple again, you will know who, and what, you are bringing to this new relationship.